MarcBrillault/helpers/readme.md

 Returns whether the given string contains valid XML code (including HTML)

+## strRemoveAccents

+Removes all accented characters from a given string.

 ## strRemoveFourByteUtf8Characters

 Removes all four-bytes UTF-8 characters from a given UTF-8 string.